Temporary Employment Opportunities

 Positions in wildland fire fighting require applicants to take and pass a "work capacity test" which is a measure of physical endurance for these strenuous positions.
 The test consists of walking with a pack weighing 45 pounds a distance of three miles in 45 minutes, or less.

-2015 Temporary Hiring Outreach and Application Instructions
+2016 NON-FIRE Temporary Hiring Outreach

 To learn more about the Forest Service and the temporary employment program, visit this website: www.fs.fed.us/fsjobs